rdiez/Tools/Background/README.txt

 Usage examples:
   ./background.sh -- echo "Long process runs here..."
   ./background.sh -- sh -c "exit 5"

+Usage scenario for remote servers:

+Say that you are running a long process on a server over an SSH network connection.
+If the connection is lost, the process terminates, unless you are using something like 'screen' or 'tmux', but then you will probably not have a desktop session for the visual notification.
+An email notification is probably better.
+In such a remote session, you do not expect any interaction with the long process, so trying to read from stdin should fail.
+You will probably want a fixed log filename too.
+In this scenario, the following options are probably more suitable:

+  ./background.sh --log-file=output.log  --no-desktop  --email -- your_command  </dev/null

+Notification e-mails are sent with S-nail.
+You will need a .mailrc configuration file in your home directory.
+There is a .mailrc example file next to this script.

 Caveat: If you start several instances of this script and you are using a fixed log filename (without log file rotation), you should do it from different directories.
 This script attempts to detect such a situation by creating a temporary lock file named after the log file and obtaining an advisory lock on it with flock (which depending on the underlying filesystem may have no effect).